 to sell on ebay or etsy is a bit more involved…but worth the set up, in my opinion. (maybe not, if you are only wanting to sell a couple items…but if you want to sell a couple items now…and a couple more next month…and…then, yes.) you will need to open a paypal account (it is the mode of transferring money) in addition to your ebay or etsy account. simply go to the appropriate sites (ebay has country specific sites) and follow the instructions for sign-up. you will need to input your bank account or debit card numbers.

-ebay, etsy, and paypal charge small fees for using their services. paypal's fees (only for incoming money- not for transferring that money to your bank or for paying for things) come out automatically, but ebay and etsy bill monthly. read their policies carefully to figure out amounts. when listing on these sites, use the tips above for craigslist listings, list size numbers, woman's, boy's in the title, be sure to note flaws and take pictures of them to clarify. say things like, "new condition" or "pristine", if applicable. i like 7 day auctions, because it is the end of an auction that often triggers urgency and purchasing. starting the bidding price low will help get noticed and watched, but don't price it lower than you would be happy selling it for…there may be only one person interested. (again, some money is better than none.) you could also post a "buy it now" price to entice someone to buy it on the spot instead of forgetting to (or deciding not to) bid on it later. you can check the status of your item along the way, and an email will let you know when something has sold. send an invoice, wait for payment, pack it up nicely in recycled packaging, and ship promptly.
+ebay, etsy, and paypal charge small fees for using their services. paypal's fees (only for incoming money- not for transferring that money to your bank or for paying for things) come out automatically, but ebay and etsy bill monthly. read their policies carefully to figure out amounts. when listing on these sites, use the tips above for craigslist listings...list size numbers, woman's, boy's, etc. in the title...be sure to note flaws and take pictures of them to clarify. i've learned not to say things like "new condition" or "no holes", because people can argue these statements. i like 7 day auctions, because it is the end of an auction that often triggers urgency and purchasing. starting the bidding price low will help the item get noticed and watched, but don't price it lower than you would be happy selling it for…there may be only one person interested. (again, some money is better than none.) you could also post a "buy it now" price to entice someone to buy it on the spot instead of forgetting to (or deciding not to) bid on it later. (updated 2019: now I like buy-it-now listings best, because it offers that instant gratification for the buyer + instant payment for me.) :) you can check the status of your item along the way, and an email will let you know when something has sold. send an invoice, wait for payment (if the item was sold through a buy-it-now listing, it will already be paid for), pack it up nicely in recycled packaging, and ship promptly.

 to sell on amazon, you can search for your item and find the spot where it says "have one to sell" in the description page or once you've clicked onto the "used" page for that book. click there and follow the instructions. you will need a seller's account…and to link that to a bank account/debit card. amazon takes out a small fee, but discloses the exact amount on the pricing page. look at the price of other used books in similar condition. i like to price mine as the lowest price, in order to sell. i've found that if the book is going to be priced lower than about $7, i feel it's not worth selling there (considering fees, packaging, and drive to post office). i donate those books to the library book sale or take them to half priced books. books in great condition are also great to regift, if they are something someone you know would love. an email will let you know when you've sold a book on amazon. log into your seller's account, get the address, mark as shipped, ship it in recycled packaging, and your deposit will go into your account in a week or so.